JasonType/PyWinTools/SECURITY.md

 |  v0.1 Python  |   Windows 10 / 11
 ## Reporting a Vulnerability

-Reporting a Vulnerability you can do this by Issues tab.
+Reporting a Vulnerability you can do this by Issues tab and then Choose the Issue Tamplate ```Security Vulnerability```
-The Title must be ```Vulnerability Report```